odmustafa/mini_checkin_app-feature-confidence-based-matching/New-Account-Activation-flow.md

    - Staff confirms the member visually matches their ID

 2. **ID Verification:**
-   - Staff initiates the process in FiDO
+   - Staff initiates the process in TRiBE
    - ID is scanned through the Duplex Scanner
    - System verifies ID information and age requirement (21+)

 3. **Account Matching:**
-   - FiDO searches for a matching account using scanned information
+   - TRiBE searches for a matching account using scanned information
    - Staff confirms the account belongs to the member
    - System pulls membership plan details